-SED and regexps What if one of the characters you wish to use in the search command is a special symbol, like '/' (e.g. in a filename) or '\' etc?
+SED and regexps What if one of the characters you wish to use in the search command is a special symbol, like '/' (e.g. in a filename) or '' etc?
 Then you must escape the symbol just as for grep (and awk).
-Say you want to edit a shell scripts to refer to /usr/local/bin and not /bin any more, then you could do this sed -e '/pattern/ command' my\file where 'pattern' is a regexp and 'command' can be one of 's' = search & replace, or 'p' = print, or 'd' = delete, or 'i'=insert, or 'a'=append, etc. Note that the default action is to print all lines that do not match anyway, so if you want to suppress this you need to invoke sed with the '-n' flag and then you can use the 'p' command to control what is printed.
+Say you want to edit a shell scripts to refer to /usr/local/bin and not /bin any more, then you could do this sed -e 's/[0-9]/(&)/' my_file where [0-9] is a regexp range for all single digit numbers, and the '' is a repeat count, means any number of digits.
+You can also use positional instructions in your regexps, and even save part of the match in a pattern buffer to re-use elsewhere.
+Other SED commands sed -e '/pattern/ command' my_file where 'pattern' is a regexp and 'command' can be one of 's' = search & replace, or 'p' = print, or 'd' = delete, or 'i'=insert, or 'a'=append, etc. Note that the default action is to print all lines that do not match anyway, so if you want to suppress this you need to invoke sed with the '-n' flag and then you can use the 'p' command to control what is printed.
 So if you want to do a listing of all the sub-directories you could use ls -l | sed -n -e $'/^d/$ p' as the long-listing starts each line with the 'd' symbol if it is a directory, so this will only print out those lines that start with a 'd' symbol.
-Similarly, if you wanted to delete all lines that start with the comment symbol '#' you could use sed -e '/^#/ d' my\file i.e. you can achieve the same effect in different ways!
+Similarly, if you wanted to delete all lines that start with the comment symbol '#' you could use sed -e '/^#/ d' my_file i.e. you can achieve the same effect in different ways!